Manilkara kanosiensis

-Manilkara kanosiensis (commonly known as torem or sawai) is a species of tree in the sapodilla family.
+Manilkara kanosiensis (commonly known as torem or sawai) is a species of tree in the sapodilla family Sapotaceae.
 It is thinly dispersed in low-lying rainforests over a large range, from the Maluku Islands of Indonesia to the Bismarck Archipelago (New Britain and New Ireland) of Papua New Guinea.
 It is endangered by the furious pace of logging in its native habitat, where it is felled as timber.